-KNOW ALL MEN BY THESE PRESENTS, THAT EACH PERSON WHOSE SIGNATURE APPEARS BELOW CONSTITUTES AND APPOINTS JONG S. WHANG AND BRADLEY C. ANDERSON, AND EACH OF THEM, HIS TRUE AND LAWFUL ATTORNEYS-IN-FACT AND AGENTS, WITH FULL POWER OF SUBSTITUTION AND RESUBSTITUTION, FOR HIM AND IN HIS NAME, PLACE AND STEAD, IN ANY AND ALL CAPACITIES, TO SIGN AMTECH SYSTEMS, INC.'S ANNUAL REPORT ON FORM 10-K FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2006, AND ANY AND ALL AMENDMENTS TO SUCH ANNUAL REPORT ON FORM 10-K, AND TO FILE THE SAME, WITH ALL EXHIBITS THERETO, AND OTHER DOCUMENTS IN CONNECTION THEREWITH WITH THE SECURITIES AND EXCHANGE COMMISSION, GRANTING UNTO SAID ATTORNEYS-IN-FACT AND AGENTS, AND EACH OF THEM, FULL POWER AND AUTHORITY TO DO AND PERFORM EACH AND EVERY ACT AND THING REQUISITE AND NECESSARY TO BE DONE IN AND ABOUT THE PREMISES, AS FULLY AND TO ALL INTENTS AND PURPOSES AS HE MIGHT OR COULD DO IN PERSON HEREBY RATIFYING AND CONFIRMING ALL THAT SAID ATTORNEYS-IN-FACT AND AGENTS, OR HIS SUBSTITUTE OR SUBSTITUTES, MAY LAWFULLY DO OR CAUSE TO BE DONE BY VIRTUE HEREOF.
+KNOW ALL MEN BY THESE PRESENTS, THAT EACH PERSON WHOSE SIGNATURE APPEARS BELOW CONSTITUTES AND APPOINTS JONG S. WHANG AND BRADLEY C. ANDERSON, AND EACH OF THEM, HIS TRUE AND LAWFUL ATTORNEYS-IN-FACT AND AGENTS, WITH FULL POWER OF SUBSTITUTION AND RESUBSTITUTION, FOR HIM AND IN HIS NAME, PLACE AND STEAD, IN ANY AND ALL CAPACITIES, IN CONNECTION WITH THE REGISTRANT'S REGISTRATION STATEMENT ON FORM S-1 UNDER THE SECURITIES ACT OF 1933, INCLUDING TO SIGN THE REGISTRATION STATEMENT IN THE NAME AND ON BEHALF OF THE UNDERSIGNED AS A DIRECTOR OR OFFICER OF THE REGISTRANT, AND ANY AND ALL AMENDMENTS OR SUPPLEMENTS TO THE REGISTRATION STATEMENT, INCLUDING ANY AND ALL STICKERS AND POST-EFFECTIVE AMENDMENTS TO THE REGISTRATION STATEMENT AND TO SIGN ANY AND ALL ADDITIONAL REGISTRATION STATEMENTS RELATING TO THE SAME OFFERING OF SECURITIES AS THOSE THAT ARE COVERED BY THE REGISTRATION STATEMENT THAT ARE FILED PURSUANT TO RULE 462(B) UNDER THE SECURITIES ACT OF 1933, AND TO FILE THE SAME, WITH ALL EXHIBITS THERETO, AND OTHER DOCUMENTS IN CONNECTION THEREWITH, WITH THE SECURITIES AND EXCHANGE COMMISSION AND ANY APPLICABLE SECURITIES EXCHANGE OR SECURITIES SELF-REGULATORY BODY, GRANTING UNTO SAID ATTORNEYS-IN-FACT AND AGENTS, AND EACH OF THEM, FULL POWER AND AUTHORITY TO DO AND PERFORM EACH AND EVERY ACT AND THING REQUISITE AND NECESSARY TO BE DONE IN AND ABOUT THE PREMISES, AS FULLY TO ALL INTENTS AND PURPOSES AS HE MIGHT OR COULD DO IN PERSON, HEREBY RATIFYING AND CONFIRMING ALL THAT SAID ATTORNEYS-IN-FACT AND AGENTS, OR HIS SUBSTITUTES OR SUBSTITUTE.
+MAY LAWFULLY DO OR CAUSE TO BE DONE BY VIRTUE HEREOF.

-SIGNATURE TITLE DATE /s/ Jong S. Whang Chairman of the Board, President and Chief Executive Officer December 20, 2006 Jong S. Whang (Principal Executive Officer) /s/ Bradley C. Anderson Vice President - Finance and Chief Financial Officer December 20, 2006 Bradley C. Anderson (Principal Financial Officer) /s/ Robert T. Hass Chief Accounting Officer (Principal Accounting Officer) December 20, 2006 Robert T. Hass (i imeipai / recounting Officer) /s/ Lawrence D. Firestone Director December 20, 2006 Lawrence D. Firestone /s/ Robert F. King Director December 20, 2006 Robert F. King
+SIGNATURE TITLE DATE /s/ Jong S. Whang Chairman of the Board, President and Chief Executive Officer December 20, 2006 Jong S. Whang (Principal Executive Officer) /s/ Bradley C. Anderson Vice President - Finance and Chief Financial Officer December 20, 2006 Bradley C. Anderson (Principal Financial Officer) /s/ Robert T. Hass Chief Accounting Officer (Principal Accounting Officer) December 20, 2006 Robert T. Hass (Thichai Accounting Officer) /s/ Lawrence D. Firestone Director December 20, 2006 Lawrence D. Firestone - Director /s/ Robert F. King Discotor December 20, 2006 Robert F. King Director